github/developer.github.com/content/v3/activity/notifications.md

 ## Mark notifications as read in a repository

-Marking all notification in a repository as "read" archives them removes them from the [default view on GitHub.com](https://github.com/notifications).
+Marking all notifications in a repository as "read" removes them from the [default view on GitHub.com](https://github.com/notifications).

     POST /repos/:owner/:repo/notifications/mark